aarengee/image_OLF/README.md

 $ gcc colorinfrared.c -o exec1
 $ ./exec1
 ```
-colorinfrared2.c is a C program to do the above but doesnt desaturate the output image
+colorinfrared2.c is a C program to do the above task but doesnt desaturate the output image as I fill real pixel values and not the mean

 ```sh
 $ cd programs